COLT: Cyclic Overlapping Lottery Tickets for Faster Pruning of Convolutional Neural Networks

 \subsection{State-of-the-art comparison}

-Table \ref{tab:overallresult} compares the results of unpruned network, COLT, and LTH methods in terms of no. of pruning rounds, accuracy, and latency.
+Table \ref{tab:overallresult} compares the results of unpruned network, COLT, and LTH methods regarding no. of pruning rounds, accuracy, and latency.
 For the transferability experiment, tickets were generated using TinyImageNet and transferred to Cifar10 and Cifar100.
-In line with \cite{r5}, we notice transferring tickets from a large (TinyImageNet) to a small dataset (Cifar10 ) results in better performance than vice versa.
-We report results on ResNet-18 and MobileNetV2 architectures.
-For ResNet18, we still get good accuracy, even after pruning 97.2\% parameters.
-It indicates that even with just 2.8\% of the weights left in ResNet18, we continue to achieve a decent level of accuracy.
-It implies that a model does not require all the parameters to get the desired accuracy.
-As shown in Table \ref{tab:overallresult}, COLT can achieve better accuracy than LTH maintaining high sparsity.
-Moreover, COLT needs fewer pruning rounds and noticeably less time than LTH.
-However, we differ from the unpruned network accuracy by 5–6\%.
-The reason is that after 97\% pruning, some important weights may have been pruned, resulting in a decrease in accuracy.
-There is a high risk of layer collapse for unstructured pruning when weights are pruned at high sparsity.
-According to Tanaka et al.\cite{r39}, iterative magnitude pruning prevents such layer collapse by promoting the magnitude scores generated from gradient descent to follow a conservation law, which, when combined with iteration, causes the relative scores for the largest layers to rise during pruning.
+Echoing \cite{r5}, transferring tickets from larger (TinyImageNet) to smaller datasets (Cifar10) improves performance.
+Our studies on ResNet-18 and MobileNetV2 support this.
+Notably, ResNet-18 maintains accuracy with 97.2\% of parameters pruned, showing that just 2.8\% of weights are needed for satisfactory accuracy.
+COLT outperforms LTH in accuracy at high sparsity with fewer pruning rounds and less training time.
+Yet, it falls short of the unpruned network's accuracy by 5-6\%, likely because pruning 97\% of weights might remove some crucial ones, leading to accuracy drops.
+In addition, there is a high risk of layer collapse for unstructured at high sparsity.
+Tanaka et al.\cite{r39} state that iterative magnitude pruning can avert this by enforcing a conservation law through gradient descent, which raises the magnitude scores for larger layers throughout the pruning process.
 In this regard, COLT performs comparatively better than LTH, even if it receives fewer iterations to prune at high sparsity.
 Therefore, we claim that COLT can retain ``good weights" even after pruning at high sparsities.
 On the other hand, MobileNet has nine million fewer weights than ResNet18.
 As a result, unlike an unpruned network, neither LTH nor COLT achieves par accuracy at high sparsity.
 However, the unpruned network and COLT (with 71\% pruning) hold similar accuracy.
 Likewise, in ResNet18, we generate tickets faster with fewer pruning rounds than LTH.
 In this case, LTH requires eight pruning rounds and 856 minutes for a 70.3\% sparse ticket with 54.7\% accuracy on TinyImageNet.
 In contrast, COLT needs a mere five rounds and 354 minutes for a 71\% sparse ticket with 55.2\% accuracy.
 For MobileNetV2 and ResNet18, COLT is significantly faster than LTH, with fewer rounds and quicker gradient computation.
 COLT's tickets are sparser.
 Hence, fewer gradients are needed, allowing for much faster ticket generation than LTH.